FAQ: The Covenant on Civil & Political Rights (ICCPR)

 What is the ICCPR?

 The ICCPR is a key international human rights treaty, providing a range of protections for civil and political rights.
 The ICCPR, together with the Universal Declaration of Human Rights and the International Covenant on Economic Social and Cultural Rights, are considered the International Bill of Human Rights.
-The ICCPR obligates countries that have ratified the treaty to protect and preserve basic human rights, such as: the right to life and human dignity; equality before the law; freedom of speech, assembly, and association; religious freedom and privacy; freedom from torture, ill-treatment, and arbitrary detention; gender equality; the right to a fair trial, and; minority rights.
+The ICCPR obligates countries that have ratified the treaty to protect and preserve basic human rights, such as: the right to life and human dignity; equality before the law; freedom of speech, assembly, and association; religious freedom and privacy; freedom from torture, ill-treatment, and arbitrary detention; gender equality; the right to a fair trial; right family life and family unity; and minority rights.
 The Covenant compels governments to take administrative, judicial, and legislative measures in order to protect the rights enshrined in the treaty and to provide an effective remedy.
 The Covenant was adopted by the U.N.
 General Assembly in 1966 and came into force in 1976.
-As of December 2013, 167 countries have ratified the Covenant.
+As of December 2018, 172 countries have ratified the Covenant.

 Why does the U.S. have to comply with the ICCPR?